Riding with us

 Everyone is welcomed equally at Tag ride.
-Although we provide a guided and supported road riding experience we are happy to welcome your non riding friends or partners to join you on your stay.
+Although, we provide a supported road riding experience with expert local knowledge we are happy to welcome your non-riding friends or partners to join you on your stay.

 Can I bring my own bike?